Overview Strategic Marketing vs Tactical Marketing

 According to experts, pricing as a marketing instrument is difficult to leverage effectively as it involves decision making horizontally and vertically within an organization.

 Pricing tactics are usually made on the basis of supply and demand, its elasticity and other parameters.
 Price elasticity refers to a percentage change in quantity demanded in response to a change in price upward or downward.

-Strategic Marketing pricing takes into account long-term profit objectives of the organization while tactical pricing is about achieving short term objectives such as festival offer, end-of-season sale at 50% off and so on.
+Strategic Marketing pricing takes into account the long-term profit objectives of the organization while tactical pricing is about achieving short term objectives such as festival offer, end-of-season sale at 50% off and so on.

 Sometimes the product may have to be altered or abandoned and a new product developed in view of the competition.
 Musquito repellents in India were initially smoke coils which caused breathing problems for many people and also littered the place with the ash.

-Thereafter, companies started to develop liquid repellents that worked on electric current by slowly discharging the liquid and smell driving away mosquitoes.
+Thereafter, companies started to develop liquid repellents that worked on the electric current by slowly discharging the liquid and smell driving away mosquitoes.

 Place and geographical targeting: